Zakariabs/100-days-of-code/Daily_Log.md

 **Thoughts** : Because of my internship and training i came to late.
 I do not have that time to focus at the evening.
 I prefer to practice in the morning.

 **Link(s) to work**

+# Day 5: Mai 20

+**Today's Progress**: IToday was too lightweight.
+I only made a easy programming exercices that i saw on youtube.

+**Thoughts** : It was impossible for me to practice a lot. i was kind to tired to program for a least 1h.
+**Link(s) to work**

+# Day 6: Mai 19

+**Today's Progress**: IRevised The  first 3 lessons of loops and iterations and finished the 4th one.
+Then I started the final exercice of the chaptre.

+**Thoughts** : I noticed if i do not learn seriously each day i will lose some of the knowledge.
+It is also important to make some exercices before hopping to the next chaptre.
+That's the only way to test my knowledge of that chaptre.
+I also took my time today beacuse i was enjoying the session 😊.

+**Link(s) to work**